data2viz/play.data2viz.io/content/tutorials/03-colors.md

 }
 ```

-## Color gradients
+## Gradients

-Most of the data2viz visual elements accepts a `ColorOrGradient` object for defining its fill color.
+Most of the data2viz visual elements accepts a `ColorOrGradient` object for its fill color.

 A gradient is defined by giving at least 2 `ColorStop`, each corresponding to a color and its position along
 the gradient (in percentage).